lunar-potato/gamma-movies/assets/pseudocode.md

 ## Filters

-// Define global variables
+    Define global variables
         let apiFetchedMovies = []; // Store the fetched movie data

-// Define filter functions
+    Define filter functions
-function filterByGenre(movies, genre) {
+        function filterByGenre(movies, genre)
-  // Filter movies by genre and return the filtered list }
+            Filter movies by genre and return the filtered list

-function filterByYear(movies, year) {
+    function filterByYear(movies, year)
-  // Filter movies by year and return the filtered list }
+        Filter movies by year and return the filtered list

-function filterByAgeRating(movies, ageRating) {
+    function filterByAgeRating(movies, ageRating)
-  // Filter movies by age rating and return the filtered list }
+        Filter movies by age rating and return the filtered list

-function renderMovies(movies) {
+    function renderMovies(movies)
-  // Clear existing movie cards on the webpage
-  Clear movieContainer element
+        Clear existing movie cards on the webpage Clear movieContainer element

-  // Iterate through movies and create new movie cards For each movie in movies:
+    go over through movies and create new movie cards For each movie in movies:
             Create a new movie card element
             Set the movie card's properties like title, image, etc.
-    Append the movie card to the movieContainer element }
+            Append the movie card to the movieContainer element

-// Event listener for genre filter dropdown
+    Event listener for genre filter dropdown
         On 'change' event of genre filter dropdown:
             Get the selected genre
             Call filterByGenre(apiFetchedMovies, selectedGenre)
             Call renderMovies(filteredMovies)

-// Event listener for year filter dropdown
+    Event listener for year filter dropdown
         On 'change' event of year filter dropdown:
             Get the selected year
             Call filterByYear(apiFetchedMovies, selectedYear)
             Call renderMovies(filteredMovies)

-// Event listener for age rating filter dropdown
+    Event listener for age rating filter dropdown
         On 'change' event of age rating filter dropdown:
             Get the selected age rating
             Call filterByAgeRating(apiFetchedMovies, selectedAgeRating)
             Call renderMovies(filteredMovies)

-// Fetch data from the OMDB API
+    Fetch data from the OMDB API
-Fetch data from OMDB API using your API key
-Store the fetched movie data in the apiFetchedMovies variable
+        Fetch data from OMDB API using your API key Store the fetched movie data in the apiFetchedMovies variable

-// Initial display of all movies
+    Initial display of all movies
     Call renderMovies(apiFetchedMovies)